emilyzheng828/emilyzheng828.github.io/_posts/2015-11-23-the-right-thing.markdown

 date: 2015-11-23 12:00:00 +0000
 ---

- People always say " it is the right thing to do." " I hope we made the best choices"
+ People always say " it is the right thing to do." " I hope we made the best choice"

- But what is the right thing?
+# But what is the right thing?

  I met a friend, who is a super rich lawyer.
 He told me that he did all the right things so he's got what he has now.